leeyadong/cross_domain_gesture_dataset/README.md

 # mmWave_cross_domain_gesture_dataset (MCD-Gesture Dataset)
 MCD-Gesture is an open-source mmWave gesture dataset collected from various domains (i.e. environments, users and locations), and it can be used to develop domain-independent gesture recognition systems based on mmWave radar.
-The total size of the processed dataset is 5.3GB and the raw dataset is about 700GB.
+The total size of the processed dataset is 5.3GB.
 Following we introduce the composition and implementation details of this dataset.
 # Dataset Introduction
 ![Data collecting](https://github.com/DI-HGR/mmWave_cross_domain_gesture_dataset/blob/f1116dc135d9783a0f1a806ae63b8e577bc41a09/env.png)
 - **750 domains**: 6 environments x 25 volunteers x 5 locations